Sk1erLLC/Patcher/README.md

 - **Disable Achievements** - Remove achievement notification.
 - **Fire Overlay Height** - Change the height of the fire overlay.
 - **Remove Inverted Colors from Crosshair** - Remove the inverted color effect on the crosshair.
 - **Fullbright** - Remove lighting updates, increasing visibility.
 (Can positively impact performance.
-May conflict with minimaps.) *default
+May conflict with minimaps) *default
 - **Smart Fullbright** - Automatically Disable the Fullbright Effect when using OptiFine Shaders.
-(Requires Fullbright.) *default
+(Requires Fullbright) *default
+- **Show Own Nametag** - See your own nametag in third person.
+- **Clean Projectiles** - Show projectiles 2 ticks after they're shot up to stop them from obstructing your view.
  - **Ridden Horse Opacity** - Change the opacity of the horse you're currently riding for visibility.
 - **Numerical Enchantments** - Use readable numbers instead of Roman numerals on enchants. *default
 - **Clean View** - Stop rendering your own potion effect particles.
 - **Disable Breaking Particles** - Remove block breaking particles for visibility.